thecoreyford/old-thecoreyford.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-PhD researcher working within the intersection of Human Computer Interaction, Music and Artificial Intelligence.
-My work is centred around educational digital musical interfaces for music composition.
-Specifically, I am interested in exploring how to incorporate generative music into children's composition processes using AI towards better supporting their learning experiences.
+PhD researcher in Interaction Design specialising in Human-AI interaction and co-creation within creative practices such as music composition.
+Current interests are in reflective technologies, engagement, creativity, and educational musical interfaces.

+My most recent work has been centred around an educational creativity support tool for music composition, named Codetta --- specifically, using Codetta to explore collaborations between children and generative AIs.

-**Interests:** Music Technology, Interaction Design, Music Composition, Generative Music Systems, Computational Creativity, Computer-Supported Education, Explainable AI, Machine Learning, NIME, C++
+**Areas:** Music Technology, Interaction Design, Computer-Supported Education, Music Composition, Generative Music, Digital and Computational Creativity, Explainable AI, Machine Learning, NIME, C++